- Getting Started

 Hassenfeld Foundation Social Impact Research Grant recipients will be expected to keep a journal, take photos (when appropriate), and/or prepare academic results from their experience, as appropriate to their field.
 After their return, all recipients will give a presentation of their experiences.

-Academic Context – Project Goals and Objectives:
+Executive Summary – Academic Context of Project Goals and Objectives:

 - Abstract: Explain the overall goals of the project in no more than 100 words